We built this before we knew

 Why this matters to your institution

 USS™ v2.4 is a deterministic, rule-based governance engine.
 Three detection layers.
 Four structural violation rules.
-Eleven ADCI categories derived from a mathematical closure.
-75 tests passing across eight test files.
-Every invariant enforced in code.
+Eleven automated decision categories derived from a mathematical closure across two domains.
+Seventy-five tests passing across eight test files.
+Every invariant enforced directly in code.

 Severity is separated from impact.
 Decision is separated from measurement.
 Authority is separated from outcome.
 No machine learning in the decision path.
+Classification informs.
+Only the gate decides.
 No probability thresholds.
 No blended scores.
 No scalar collapse.
 No hidden weighting.
-The gate opens or it doesn’t.

-There is no other governance system built this way.
-Compliance frameworks describe what should happen.
+Existing governance systems describe what should happen.
 The USS™ enforces what structurally can happen.
 It is not a policy layer bolted onto an existing system.
 It is the layer that determines whether the system has permission to act at all.

 We welcome inquiries into the USS™ from institutions, regulators, and implementation partners.